-Ukraine troops withdraw from front-line city of Avdiivka, army chief says
+Russia claims capture of Avdiivka after Ukraine withdraws from key city

 Putin is ready for talks on Ukraine, but on his own terms

+“The President congratulated our military and fighters on such an important victory, on such a success,” Kremlin spokesman Dmitry Peskov told state news agencies.

+Ukrainian troops earlier withdrew from Avdiivka, the new army chief announced, after months of heavy fighting and little progress in repelling Russian forces on the country’s eastern front.

 The battle for the industrial hub, less than 10km (six miles) north of the Russian-controlled city of Donetsk, has been one of the bloodiest of the two-year war.

 Many compare it with the battle for Bakhmut, in which tens of thousands of soldiers were killed.

+Ukrainian President Volodymyr Zelenskyy said that pulling out troops “was a professional decision that will save many Ukrainian lives”.

+“Our actions are limited only by the sufficiency and length of range of our strength,” he added, pointing to the situation in Avdiivka.

-Russia has been trying to capture the city since October and has surrounded it on three sides, leaving limited resupply routes for Ukrainian forces.
+Russia had been trying to capture the city since October and had surrounded it on three sides, leaving limited resupply routes for Ukrainian forces before they withdrew.

-Avdiivka had about 34,000 inhabitants before the Russian invasion.
 Most of the city has been since destroyed but an estimated 1,000 residents remain, according to local authorities.
 Videos on social media showed a town left in rubble.

-“In a situation where the enemy is advancing over the corpses of their own soldiers with a 10-to-one shelling advantage, under constant bombardment, this is the only right decision,” said Oleksandr Tarnavsky, the army’s commander of the Avdiivka area.

-Before issuing orders to pull out of Avdiivka, Tarnavsky on Friday said several Ukrainian soldiers had been captured by Russian forces.
+Before issuing orders to pull out of Avdiivka, Oleksandr Tarnavsky, Ukraine’s army’s commander in the area, said on Friday that several Ukrainian soldiers had been captured by Russian forces.

-The city has important symbolic value and Moscow hopes its capture will make Ukraine’s bombing of Donetsk more difficult.
-The withdrawal comes ahead of Russian presidential elections scheduled for March in which incumbent Vladimir Putin is set to win a fifth term, allowing him to continue leading the invasion of Ukraine.

 Avdiivka lies in the Donetsk region of Ukraine, which the Kremlin has claimed to be part of Russia since a 2022 annexation that remains unrecognised by nearly all United Nations members.

+He also promised “to surprise Russia” later this year with new drone systems and electronic warfare.

-On Friday, Ukrainian President Volodymyr Zelenskyy signed security pacts with France and Germany to lock in support for Kyiv.
-He is also expected to make further pleas for financing and armaments at the Munich Security Conference on Saturday.
+Zelenskyy on Friday signed security pacts with France and Germany to lock in support for Kyiv.
+He was also expected to make further pleas for financing and armaments at the Munich Security Conference on Saturday.

 All 27 European Union countries this month agreed on an additional 50-billion-euro ($54bn) aid package for Ukraine.